2013 Race Report

 Based upon reports from you all as well as from our volunteers, this year’s event, seems to have been another great success.

 The weather for the CPTR can and often is quite unpredictable & fickle.
 On the “wetter”, “colder“, “more interesting” end of the range, there were the 3-4FT snow dumps seen in 1999 and then again in 2001.
 On the warmer, drier, spectacular-views end of the spectrum, we’ve had spectacular days - well, day’s like we enjoyed this year!
-Temperatures started in the low 30’s and warmed quickly under clear, blue skies, to the upper 60’s to low- 70’s by afternoon.
+Temperature at race start was about 28º - but the day warmed quickly under clear, blue, skies, to the upper 50’s by afternoon.
 Winds remained primarily light – just enough to cool folks under those sunny skies – particularly the 50 milers enjoying their second loops throughout the afternoon.
-For those at the finish line area, folks reclined in the grass, listened to music, and cheered those crossing the finish line!
+While a handful of 50 milers experienced incoming clouds, falling temperatures, and some very light showers at the end of the day & over the last few miles, most seemed to welcome the changes.
+For those at the finish line area, folks reclined in the grass most of the day listened to background music, and cheered those crossing the finish line!

 While all results and records can be seen on other pages of this web site, and while all results are truly remarkable, it’s fund to mention a few highlights….